Find out what it takes

 Please send all materials to:

-If English is not your primary language, or if you did not complete your undergraduate degree at a postsecondary institution where courses were taught in English, you will be requested to provide Ross with your official record of scores for one of the following:
+If English is not your primary language, or if you did not complete your undergraduate degree at a postsecondary institution where courses were taught in English, you will be requested to provide Ross Vet with your official record of scores for one of the following:

-- Test of English as a Foreign Language (TOEFL) iBT – preferred minimum score is 100 on the computer-based test is as follows: 25 Listening; 22 Writing; 22 Speaking; 23 Reading.
+Test of English as a Foreign Language (TOEFL) iBT — preferred minimum score on the computer-based test is as follows: 25 Listening; 22 Writing; 22 Speaking; 23 Reading.

 - IGCSE English (First language) Grade B — International English Language Testing System (IELTS) — 7.0